New UAW leader already has issues with Detroit automakers

 His biggest beef, though, seemed to be with Stellantis, which is moving to close a factory in Belvidere, Illinois.
 The company also failed to include the union when it announced a joint-venture electric vehicle battery factory in Kokomo, Indiana, Fain said.

 Asked if closing the Belvidere plant was a red line for the union that would provoke a strike, Fain said he didn’t want to talk about the union’s plans.

 “It’s unacceptable what they’ve done there,” he said.
 “And I’ve been very clear with the corporation that we expect things there to change.”

 Stellantis placed the Belvidere plant on “idle” in February and laid off most of its roughly 1,350 workers.
 The company wouldn’t comment on Friday.

 All three companies have announced plans to build multiple joint-venture battery factories in the U.S., and only GM thus far has recognized the union to bargain for workers, at a plant near Warren, Ohio.
 Fain said.
-GM has two more battery plants in the works in Tennessee and Michigan, and Ford is planning three new battery plants in Kentucky and Tennessee.
+GM has two more battery plants in the works in Tennessee and Michigan, and Ford is planning an assembly plant in Tennessee and three new battery plants in Kentucky and Tennessee.

 Fain said he understands the need to form ventures to get access to technology, but “they can’t form joint ventures with the intents and purpose also of circumventing the commitment to our members and to agreements.”